Comunidades Latinas Unidas en Servicio Building Comunidad Initiative

-Immigrants and immigration strengthen the fabric of who we are as a country.
-Yet, the impact of an anti-immigrant environment is forcing many in our community to live in the shadows and in isolation.
-Latinos face limited social and economic mobility in part due to lacking social connections, effective networks, and proper channels to integrate and take advantage of the opportunities.
+Immigrants strengthen the fabric of who we are as a country.
+The impact of an anti-immigrant environment is forcing many in our community to live in the shadows and in isolation.
+Latinos face limited social and economic mobility in part due to lacking social connections, effective networks, and proper channels to connect to opportunities.

-It is our goal to make a change to the status quo and to more intentionally address fear and isolation head-on, by shifting social capital as a priority area for investment for our community.
-CLUES proposes to do so by creating safe spaces and informal networks of support that can serve to build relationships and a sense of belonging to help people heal and feel valued who have or are experiencing complex social, economic and emotional trauma.
+It is our goal to make a change to the status quo and to intentionally address fear and isolation head-on, by shifting social capital as a priority area for investment.
+CLUES will do so by creating safe spaces and informal networks of support to build relationships and a sense of belonging to help people heal and feel valued who have or are experiencing complex social, economic and emotional trauma.

-This shift is a recognition of the value and need to bring broader levels of engagement to the forefront-- action cohorts and networks/ecosystems.
 Action cohorts will engage community as co-creators and will move individuals beyond stability to leadership and enrichment.
 Engagement at the network/ecosystem level will focus on impacting change within broader systems, institutions, and neighborhoods to create an environment that fosters health and wellness across the social and economic determinants of health.
 In doing so, we will:

-2) Action Cohorts: Participants interested in ongoing engagement will be connected to one-another and engaged in building a collective voice to advocate for a better life for themselves.
-Groups will be built around mutual kinship and expected outcomes
+3) Change systems to promote equity.
+Participants interested in ongoing engagement will be connected to one-another and engaged in building a collective voice to advocate for a better life for themselves via changes to policies and practices.